RenderKit/ospray/README.md

 (coarsest level) of refinement.

 In particular, OSPRay’s / Open VKL’s AMR implementation was designed to cover Berger-Colella \[1\] and Chombo \[2\] AMR data.
 The `method` parameter above determines the interpolation method used when sampling the volume.

+OSP\_AMR\_CURRENT
--   `OSP_AMR_CURRENT` finds the finest refinement level at that cell and interpolates through this “current” level
+:   finds the finest refinement level at that cell and interpolates
+    through this “current” level

+OSP\_AMR\_FINEST
--   `OSP_AMR_FINEST` will interpolate at the closest existing cell in the volume-wide finest refinement level regardless of the sample cell’s level
+:   will interpolate at the closest existing cell in the volume-wide
+    finest refinement level regardless of the sample cell’s level

+OSP\_AMR\_OCTANT
--   `OSP_AMR_OCTANT` interpolates through all available refinement levels
--   at that cell.
+:   interpolates through all available refinement levels at that cell.
     This method avoids discontinuities at refinement level boundaries at the cost of performance

 Details and more information can be found in the publication for the implementation \[3\].

 1. M.J.
 Berger and P. Colella, “Local adaptive mesh refinement for shock hydrodynamics.”
 Journal of Computational Physics 82.1 (1989):